shadow-robot/sr_interface/README.md

 ## Converting sr_hand XML grasps

-sr_hand has some grasps classes, inetrolater and gui that work with an XML file found in sr_hand/scripts/sr_hand/grasps.xml.
+sr_hand has some grasps classes, interpolater and gui that work with an XML file found in sr_hand/scripts/sr_hand/grasps.xml.
 You can convert them to new style moveit messages in YAML using:
 ```
 rosrun sr_grasp convert_xml.py sr_hand/scripts/sr_hand/grasps.xml > converted.yaml